 But, a word of caution; fiddling with words alone cannot make writing great.
 Good writing has too many more important elements.
 Too often writers spend revision time with words when structure needs change.

 When a reader reads an author with muddled thinking, the reading slows, the reader’s interest wanes, and the story is not successful.
 Action, so necessary in writing, is directly proportional to clear thinking.

 Nothing stagnates a story more than obscurity.
-Paradoxically, some authors believe obscure writing is clever and stimulating—but those are pseudo intellectual ideas.
-In general, obscurity and vibrant writing do not mix in fiction prose.
+Paradoxically, some authors believe obscure writing is clever and stimulating—but those are pseudo-intellectual ideas.
+In general, obscurity and vibrant writing do not mix in fictional prose.